 During the 1950s, ’60s and ’70s, Sankyo manufactured the first antibiotic produced in Japan, a vitamin B compound and an anti-cancer drug (Krestin).
 Daiichi launched Iscotin, a medicine for tuberculosis, an antiplasmin medication and a treatment for ulcers.

-As the turn of the century approached, the two companies worked on blood pressure medicines, antibiotics, and diabetes drugs.
+As the turn of the century approached, the two companies worked on blood-pressure medicines, antibiotics and diabetes drugs.
 Sankyo launched the popular antacid Zantac in 1984 and the first statin drug in 1989 (Mevalotin).
 It also established business units around the globe.

 Sankyo launched Benicar in the U.S. in 2002 and in Japan two years later.
-In 2005, the two companies established a joint holding company, and operations as Daiichi Sankyo Co., Ltd. began in April 2007.